openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 They also host design and documentation activities that are specific to the configuration.

 The PA gates of sub-projects include:
-- Quality target (coverage targets, certification if any...)
+- Quality targets (coverage targets, certification if any...)
 - Additions to the RTL freeze checklist as deemed necessary
-- Identification of reused/joint/new verification building blocks (DV plans, agents, sequences)
+- Identification of reused/joint/new verification building blocks (DV plans, agents, sequences...)
 - Doc/Design/DVPlan/sequences creation/updates in synchronization with other configurations
-- 1<sup>st</sup> level review of PRs from the sub-project: check that the PR meets the sub-project goals and quality targets
+- 1<sup>st</sup> level review of PRs from the sub-project, mostly to check that the PR meets the sub-project goals and quality targets
 - Fix issues discovered in the sub-project
 - Release plan for the configuration, based on the release process

-The goal of the 2<sup>nd</sup> level review is to verify that the PR integrates well in CVA6 common repository.

 The sub-project PA gates are prepared and presented by their respective leaders.
 Prior to presenting the gate to the TWG, it is recommended to review the sub-project and PA gate document in a CVA6 meeting.

 At the time of writing, the envisioned sub-projects are:
-- CV32A60AX<sup>3</sup>, a 32-bit application core, led 10xEngineers
+- CV32A60AX<sup>3</sup>, a 32-bit application core, led by 10xEngineers
-- CV32A60X<sup>4</sup>, a 32-bit embedded core, led by TSS
-- CV32A65X<sup>4</sup>, a 32-bit embedded core with dual issue, led by TSS
+- CV32A65X, a 32-bit embedded core with dual issue<sup>4</sup>, led by TSS
 - CV64A60AV, a 64-bit application core with an interface to a vector coprocessor, led by Axelera
 - a 32-bit real-time core with safety features, led by a TRISTAN project partner<sup>5</sup>
 - a 64-bit application core with safety features, led by a TRISTAN project partner<sup>5</sup>

 Notes:<br>
-<sup>3</sup> CV32A60AX was previously named CV32A60X or step1/step2 (in the 2023-06-26 PA gate).
+<sup>3</sup> CV32A60AX was previously named CV32A60X or step1/step2 (in the 2023-06-26 PA gate).<br>
-<sup>4</sup> TSS might eventually decide to only deliver one configuration (CV32A60X or CV32A65X).<br>
+<sup>4</sup> The dual issue will likely be selected by TSS.
+If the single issue is finally selected, the part number will become CV32A60X.<br>
 <sup>5</sup> This partner considers joining the OpenHW Group.

 Refer to OpenHW [Dashboard](https://github.com/openhwgroup/programs/tree/master/dashboard) for the current list of sub-projects.